-Respondent shall not engage in the practice of medicine in Respondent's or patient's place of residence, unless the patient resides in a skilled nursing facility or other similar licensed facility.
+Respondent shall not engage in the practice of medicine in Respondent's place of residence.

 License Renewal

 Respondent shall maintain a current and renewed California physician's and surgeon's license.

 Travel or Residence Outside California

 Respondent shall immediately inform the Board or its designee, in writing, of travel to any areas outside the jurisdiction of California which lasts, or is contemplated to last, more than thirty (30) calendar days.